mattgwagner/mattgwagner/whatiuse.md

 I have a Microsoft Comfort Curve keyboard at both home and the office.
 I couldn't stand the original wireless iMac keyboard, so the Comfort Curve was a great, small expense.
 I'm not picky about mice, but I was struggling to get used to the Magic Mouse and went back to a general Dell OEM mouse.
 I receive e-mail on my beat up HTC Incredible, which is badly in need of replacement due to a badly cracked screen.

-My wife and I watch tv and movies streaming over our X-Box 360 Media Center in the living room and a [Roku](http://roku.com) box stashed away in the bedroom.
+My wife and I watch tv and movies streaming over our [Roku](http://roku.com) box.

 ### And what software?

-I do most of my development in Visual Studio 2012, at both work and at home.
+I do most of my development in Visual Studio 2013, at both work and at home.
 I've kind of become entrenched into the VS experience, and C# is my most fluent language.
 I use it for a few pet projects kicking around, probably deployed to AppHarbor.

 I'm a fan of Notepad++ to do any text editing and occasional HTML/Markdown coding, like building this website.
 I do the majority of my browsing in the dev channel of Google Chrome.
 Some extensions that are necessities are [LastPass](http://lastpass.com), [Xmarks](http://xmarks.com), Google Voice, and Evernote.